betaBison/umnitsa_mechanical/README.md

 # umnitsa_mechanical

-This package contains the necessary files to turn design into reality.
+This package contains the necessary files to turn the design of the umnitsa robot into reality.

 ![side](docs/img/sidebysidenormal.png)
 <p align="center">